rafaelkenedy/tamojunto/README.md

 ## :dart: About

-We created a forum where people can exchange information and help from the culture of sharing
+TamoJunto is a forum-styled community, aiming to be a space for the exchange of experiences, discussion of inovation, perform benchmarkings, promote partnerships and meetups.
+It is a digital place to foment the ecosystem of innovation for the food service sector.

 ## :sparkles: Features